The Official African Safari Guides at Kabira Safaris & Tours Africa

 Second, one must be able to read and understand the natural world; someone who can read animal footprints while others read a newspaper, identify every bird call and be an inspirational source of knowledge on everything living above and below ground.
 Personality is also crucial; he or she will be the ideal host, a natural raconteur with an endless supply of anecdotes to keep customers engaged around the campfire.

-Arshley Brian Biography – Senior Birding, Wildlife & a Botanist African Guide:
+Arshley Brian Biography – Senior Birding, Wildlife & a Botanist

 Arshley is a friendly young man born and raised in Uganda’s most visited National park (Queen Elizabeth National Park). where his father worked as an interpretive guide.
 Arshley’s interest in wildlife started when he was just 7 years old as he enjoyed watching wild animals that always roamed around his family home.
+Through this early passion, Arshley Brian then underwent academic studies and after completing at an advanced level with good results he was awarded a free scholarship at the International University Of East Africa where he pursued a bachelor’s Degree In Tourism Operations and Forestry the course he believed to have studied with passion.
 Learn More